Rafi Peer: Migration to Pakistan

 After the 1947 partition of India, he moved to Lahore and established the Drama Markaz, a theatre group that fostered Pakistan's emerging radio drama tradition.
 He advocated for the art of theatre, lecturing at universities and writing on theatrical theory.
 In Lahore, he became a key figure in establishing and developing Pakistan's modern performing arts scene, particularly in radio and theatre.

 In Lahore, he founded a theatre group called Drama Markaz.
 The group was instrumental in pioneering the tradition of nascent radio drama in Pakistan and played a vital role in shaping the country's early theatre.
 He wrote and produced numerous dramas for Radio Pakistan in Lahore throughout the 1950s and 1960s.

 In 1967, he was honored by the Government of Pakistan with the Pride of Performance for his contributions towards cinema and arts.
 His productions helped to establish and mature the form of radio drama in the newly-formed nation.

 Personal life

 He married a German woman and had a daughter.
-Later he married Ismat Peerzada at the insistence of his mother and the couple had seven children: Salman Peerzada, Tasneem Peerzada, Kausar Peerzada, Usman Peerzada, Imran Peerzada and the twin brothers, Faizan Peerzada and Saad An Peerzada.
+Later he married Ismat Peerzada at the insistence of his mother and the couple had seven children: Salman Peerzada, Tasneem Peerzada, Kausar Peerzada, Usman Peerzada, Imran Peerzada and the twin brothers, Faizan Peerzada and Saadan Peerzada.

 Death

-He died on April 11 in 1974 at Lahore, Pakistan.
+He died on April 11, 1974, at Lahore, Pakistan.